Miao-WANG-Trista/Mirror_Safe/README.md

 <img width="179" alt="image" src="https://user-images.githubusercontent.com/77568908/168870462-89958adf-a835-4131-9d99-b2aa06484d4d.png">

-a light beam enters this trap and it won't get out of this box.
+A light beam enters this trap and it won't get out of this box.
 However, if there was a trap, the light beam will eventually come back to this mirror, but it cannot hit it with 'right' direction since this direction implies the beam comes from outside.
 Meanwhile, for all other 3 directions, the beam will escape the trap.

 **representation**
 1. To be more memory efficient and flexible, we will map orientations to a tuple of 2 ints